oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 (Although this post will be present on my blog, it won't appear for now in the listing of posts on the home page, since a bunch of people are waiting for my "post #2" on a completely different topic and I don't want to confuse them.)

+[list of changes:
+Update 1, 10/27: fixed typos.
+Update 2: added reference [YH2013],
+and discussion (at end) of how this solution differs from related "failed solutions" discussed there (also other minor changes).
+Updates 3 & 4, 10/28: extended generality discussion.]